Maximilian-Winter/Bite-Programming-Language/README.md

-# Importing C# System Types.
+# Importing and using C# Types and Objects.

-You can import c# system types into a module.
+You can import c# types into a module.
 For example, to write to the console you can use the `CSharpInterface` object like so:

 ```
 module CSharpSystem;